-Investing in the ADSs or ordinary shares involves a high degree of risk.
-Before making a decision to invest in the ADSs or ordinary shares, in addition to the other information contained in or incorporated by reference into this prospectus supplement or the accompanying prospectus, you should carefully consider the risks described under "Risk Factors" in our Annual Report on Form 20-F for the year ended December 31, 2018, as updated by the risks described under "Risk Factors" in the accompanying prospectus and as further updated by the risks described below, as well as in other documents that we subsequently file with the SEC that are incorporated by reference into this prospectus supplement.
+Investing in the ADSs involves a high degree of risk.
+Before making a decision to invest in the ADSs, in addition to the other information contained in or incorporated by reference into this prospectus supplement or the accompanying prospectus, you should carefully consider the risks described under "Risk Factors" in our Annual Report on Form 20-F for the year ended December 31, 2017, as updated by the risks described under "Risk Factors" in the accompanying prospectus and as further updated by the risks described below, as well as in other documents that we subsequently file with the SEC that are incorporated by reference into this prospectus supplement.
 See also "Where You Can Find More Information."

-Risks Related to the Global Offering and the ADSs
+Risks Related to this Offering and the ADSs

-The price of the ADSs and ordinary shares may be volatile and may fluctuate due to factors beyond our control.
+The price of the ADSs may be volatile and may fluctuate due to factors beyond our control.
+An active public trading market may not be sustained following this offering, and you may not be able to resell the ADSs at or above the public offering price.

-If you purchase ADSs or ordinary shares in this offering, you may not be able to resell those ADSs or ordinary shares at or above the public offering price.
+If you purchase ADSs in this offering, you may not be able to resell those ADSs at or above the public offering price.
 The trading price of the ADSs and the ordinary shares has fluctuated, and is likely to continue to fluctuate, substantially.
 The trading price of those securities depends on a number of factors, including those described in this "Risk Factors" section, many of which are beyond our control and may not be related to our operating performance.
 In addition, although the ADSs are listed on the Nasdaq Global Select Market and our ordinary shares are listed on Euronext Brussels, we cannot assure you that a trading market for those securities will be maintained.

-Since the ADSs were sold at our initial U.S. public offering in May 2017 at a price of \$17.00 per ADS, the price per ADS has ranged as low as \$17.33 and as high as \$150.92 through November 7, 2019.
-During this same period, ordinary share prices have ranged from as low as $\leq$ 15.48 to as high as $\leq$ 135.70.
-The market price of the ADSs and ordinary shares may fluctuate significantly due to a variety of factors, many of which are beyond our control, including:
+Since the ADSs were sold at our initial U.S. public offering in May 2017 at a price of \$17.00 per ADS, the price per ADS has ranged as low as \$17.33 and as high as \$103.00 through September 18, 2018.
+During this same period, ordinary share prices have ranged from as low as €15.48 to as high as €88.60.
+The market price of the ADSs may fluctuate significantly due to a variety of factors, many of which are beyond our control, including:

-- positive or negative results of testing and clinical trials by us, strategic partners or competitors; - delays in entering into strategic relationships with respect to development or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - technological innovations or commercial product introductions by us or competitors; - changes in government regulations; - developments concerning proprietary rights, including patents and litigation matters; - public concern relating to the commercial value or safety of any of our product candidates; - financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - general market conditions in the pharmaceutical industry or in the economy as a whole; - price and volume fluctuations attributable to inconsistent trading volume levels of the ADSs and/or ordinary shares; or - other events and factors, many of which are beyond our control.
+- positive or negative results of testing and clinical trials by us, strategic partners or competitors; - delays in entering into strategic relationships with respect to development or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to us; - technological innovations or commercial product introductions by us or competitors; - changes in government regulations; - developments concerning proprietary rights, including patents and litigation matters; - public concern relating to the commercial value or safety of any of our product candidates; - financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - general market conditions in the pharmaceutical industry or in the economy as a whole; - · price and volume fluctuations attributable to inconsistent trading volume levels of the ADSs and/or ordinary shares; or - other events and factors, many of which are beyond our control.